meiyor/ABATech_AI_test/README.md

 python read_csv_EDA.py technical_test.csv 1 2 3 4...
 python read_csv_EDA.py technical_test.csv "feature-name1" "feature-name2" "feature-name3"...
 ```
 In the following images we will show examples of **stem and leaf**, **histogram**, **boxplot**, and **scatter-plot** examples extracted for particular examples of certain features contained in the **technical_test.csv** file.
 Some of the boxplots show a statistical difference between the **satisfied** and **dissatisfied** distributions.
 These differences show that the participants that score higher values in the features (around 4-5) are more **satisfied** in comparison with the **dissatisfied** participants.
-First we start showing some **stem and leaf** plots for the feature **Age**.
+First we start showing some **stem and leaf** plots for the **Age** feature.

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/steam_leaf_1.png" width="800" height="450">

-This plot shows the  **stem and leaf** plot for the feature **Age** for the distribution **satisfied**.
+This plot shows the  **stem and leaf** plot for the **Age** feature for the distribution **satisfied**.
 This plot shows an approximate normal distribution for this particular features

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/steam_leaf_2.png" width="800" height="450">

-This plot shows the  **stem and leaf** plot for the feature **Age** for the distribution **dissatisfied**.
-This plot shows an approximate normal distribution for this particular features.
+This plot shows the  **stem and leaf** plot for the **Age**feature for the distribution **dissatisfied**.
+This plot shows an approximate normal distribution for this particular feature.
 A histogram plot showing these distributions in the same axis comfirm that the difference between the means of this feature is not very different.
-For this continuous variable the tendency is not showing an evident difference between the **satisfied** and **dissatisfied** distributions.
+For this type of continuous variable/feature, the tendency is not showing an evident difference between the **satisfied** and **dissatisfied** distributions.

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/histogram_age.png" width="800" height="450">

 On the other hand, the 0-5 feature answer denoted as **medic service** show a more plausible difference in the histograms with higher frequencies asssociated with higher values in the **satisfied** distribution in comparison with the **dissatisfied** one.
-Here we show this particular histogram and the effect is more evident in comparison with the feature **Age**.
+Here we show this particular histogram and the effect is more evident in comparison with the **Age** feature.

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/histogram_medic_service.png" width="800" height="450">